Full Time RVing—How to Downsize Your Home to an RV

 The tips I've given here will be useful if you are downsizing from a house to an RV or from a house to much smaller living quarters.
 You will still need to make careful selections of what to keep, what to store and what to toss.

-Organization is the key ingredient if you want to keep your sanity during this process.
+Organization is the key ingredient to keeping your sanity during this process.
+Break down the process into manageable chunks to make it less overwhelming.
 Here are some useful tips on how to start organizing for the move and how to downsize your belongings.

 Tips on Organizing Belongings

 Rather than tackle your house as a whole, think of major groups of belongings that you will need to downsize.
-As you make your decisions, keep in mind the space and amount of storage compartments you will have available in your RV.
+As you make your decisions, keep in mind the space you will have available in your RV storage compartments.

 Organize by Groups